beggers-zzz/coelacanth/README.md

 Building
 --------

-To build coelacanth, first get the code and run `./setup.sh`.
+To build coelacanth, first get the code and run `scripts/setup` from the root directory.

 Then, simply `make`.
 This builds the executable and the test suite (neither one is complete yet).